x1nixmzeng/CityBuilderGame/docs/components.md

 ### DebugComponent
 Used to hint which components to include for rendering

+### NoHitTestComponent
+Used to hint which components can be ignored by picking

 ### InstancedMeshComponent
 Allows the same mesh to be rendered multiple times using an array of transformation